voxeet/voxeet-uxkit-android/README.md

  - User accross the SDK will be replaced to Participant
  - ConferenceService's creation/join methods will be updated with new method signature

+## Migrating from 2.0.73.9- to 2.0.39.9

+ - join/listen/broadcast methods are now Promise<Conference> instead of Promise<Boolean>
+ - create methods are now Promise<CreateConferenceResult>
+ - join/listen/broadcast/create methods can reject with a ServerErrorException which gets various Voxeet's related server side response information

 ## Migrating from 2.0.X (<.73) to 2.0.73+